TinyTapeout/tinytapeout-06/projects/tt_um_neurocore/docs/info.md

 This is a an implementation of a classic systolic array multiplier with uart interface.

-This implimention can multiply 2x2 matrix by another 2x2 matrix.
+This implementation can multiply 2x2 matrix by another 2x2 matrix.
 The calculations are done in float16.

-## How to test

-Your "How to Test" section outlines a clear testing protocol for your systolic array multiplier with a UART interface, designed to multiply 2x2 matrices using float16 representations.
-To make it more structured and clear, I've refined your instructions below:

----

 ## How to Test